 I-91 Project Update: Brattleboro Bridge Replacement Project: Week of April 6, Including RT 30 Closure InfoBy Not Signed In | Thu, April 03 2014

 Northbound I-91 traffic has been relocated onto the southbound bridge.
 Traffic will remain reduced to one lane in each direction on I-91 until completion of the new bridge in the Fall of 2015.

-Weather permitting, night work will be conducted Sunday night, February 23rd through Friday night, February 28th.
+Weather permitting, night work will be conducted Sunday night, April 6th through Saturday night, April 12th.

 Project-related truck activity on Route 30 will continue.
 Route 30 will be reduced to a single lane intermittently both day and night, with flaggers regulating traffic within the work zone.

 The Police-Fire Facility Building Committee meeting previously scheduled on April 3 has been cancelled.